TDT4237/moviereviews/README.md

 ## Troubleshooting and gotchas

+If you get error
+`Warning: require_once(/tmp/a/src/../vendor/autoload.php): failed to open stream: No such file or directory` you probably forgot to install dependencies with `php composer.par install`.

+If you get error
+`SQLSTATE[HY000]: General error: 1 no such table: movies` you probably forgot to create SQL tables with `php composer.phar up`.
 On the course run server, we are _not_ running the PHP dev server explained here, as that is only meant for development use.
 Instead we run Apache/2.4.7 (Ubuntu) PHP/5.5.9-1ubuntu4.4, where we host the subfolder web/ as DocumentRoot.
 This also means that unlike the repository code, app.db resides